1945 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Obverse of the 1945 Half Dollar

 The 1945 Half Dollar obverse features Lady Liberty in her iconic striding pose, moving confidently toward the rising sun.
-Her right arm extends forward in a gesture of hope and determination, while her left hand carries intertwined branches of olive and oak—the olive symbolizing peace and the oak representing American strength and endurance.
+Her right arm extends forward in a gesture of hope, while her left hand carries intertwined branches of olive and oak — olive symbolizing peace and oak representing American strength.

 The Reverse of the 1945 Half Dollar